 The Kyoto College of Graduate Studies for Informatics (KCGI) has established “Open University Kyoto,” which promotes collaborative education with universities around the world using e-learning and business development using the geographical name top-level domain “.kyoto” born this year "Cyber Kyoto Research Institute" with the theme of "Kyoto Open Innovation Center" (KICK, formerly: My Work Building, Seika Town / Kizugawa City) will be opened in 2014.
 On September 4th, we received approval from Kyoto Prefecture as a research and utilization plan for the center.In April of this year, the prefectural government took over the "My Work" building, which had ceased operations due to a slump in business, and renamed it "My Work" and solicited business plans appropriate for the research institutes and academic research facilities that would occupy the building.The prefectural government highly evaluates the "Cyber Kyoto Institute" project, saying, "We look forward to the institute as a base for disseminating research and development in ICT and education from Kyoto to the rest of the world.

-Mr. Wataru Hasegawa, Chairman of the Board of Trustees of KCG Group, received the certificate from Mr. Keiji Yamada, Governor of Kyoto Prefecture, and attended a joint press conference.
+On this day, a certification ceremony was held at the Kyoto Prefectural Government Office, where Mr. Wataru Hasegawa, President of Kyoto Joho Gakuen, which operates KCGI, received a certificate from Mr. Keiji Yamada, Governor of Kyoto Prefecture, and attended a joint press conference.

-On the same day, "Next Generation Zero Emission: Kyoto Model Research and Demonstration Project" of Nippon Telenet Co.
+On the same day, the "Next Generation Zero Emission: Kyoto Model Research and Demonstration Plan" of Nihon Telenet Co.